Radiotherapy for oesophageal cancer

 The implants are left in place for 10 to 30 minutes, depending on the radiation dose being given.

 Brachytherapy is not suitable for everyone.
 It is usually only given if the cancer has come back in the oesophagus after external radiotherapy or chemoradiation.
-Brachytherapy is given to help control the cancer and improve symptoms.
+Sometimes brachytherapy is given to help control the cancer and improve symptoms such as difficulties with swallowing.

-- A nasogastric (NG) tube – a thin, flexible, plastic tube is placed up the nose, down the back of the throat, and into the stomach.
+Internal radiotherapy is given through a nasogastric (NG) tube.
+A thin, flexible, plastic tube is placed up the nose, down the back of the throat, and into the stomach.
 A machine then sends radioactive pellets into the tube.

 Your cancer doctor can explain more about how this treatment is given.